 Not that psychology didn’t need a little trim.
 Thanks to a history of bad methodology, publication bias, statistical shenanigans, and overhyped conclusions, the field had grown many discoveries deserving of scrutiny.
 In one eye-arresting example, a study that compiled the findings of nine experiments showed that precognition was real.
 But it couldn’t be replicated.
 Neither could such popular darlings as social priming and power posing.

-Read the whole story: Big ThinkMore of our Members in the Media >
+Read the whole story (subscription may be required): Big ThinkMore of our Members in the Media >